 Coronary angioplasty

-Coronary angioplasty is a procedure to treat blocked or narrowed coronary arteries.
+Coronary angioplasty is a procedure to treat blocked or narrowed coronary arteries (coronary artery disease).

-The procedure is often performed via a small blood vessel in the arm (radial artery) or the femoral artery.
-A stent (short wire-mesh tube) is often inserted and remains in place permanently to allow blood to flow more freely through the artery.
+The procedure is usually performed via a blood vessel in the arm (radial artery), or sometimes the leg (femoral artery).
+A stent (short wire-mesh tube) is typically inserted at the site of the coronary narrowing and remains permanently in place to allow blood to flow more freely through the diseased artery.

 Who is suitable for coronary angioplasty?